akuity/terraform-provider-akp/docs/resources/instance.md

 - `argocd_notifications_cm` (Map of String) configures Argo CD notifications, and it is aligned with `argocd-notifications-cm` ConfigMap of Argo CD, for more details and examples, refer to [this documentation](https://argocd-notifications.readthedocs.io/en/stable/).
 - `argocd_notifications_secret` (Map of String, Sensitive) contains sensitive data of Argo CD notifications, and it is aligned with `argocd-notifications-secret` Secret of Argo CD, for more details and examples, refer to [this documentation](https://argocd-notifications.readthedocs.io/en/stable/services/overview/#sensitive-data).
 - `argocd_rbac_cm` (Map of String) is aligned with the options in `argocd-rbac-cm` ConfigMap as described in the [ArgoCD Atomic Configuration](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#atomic-configuration).
 For a concrete example, refer to [this documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-rbac-cm-yaml/).
+- `argocd_resources` (Map of String) Map of ArgoCD custom resources to be managed alongside the ArgoCD instance.
+Currently supported resources are: `ApplicationSet`, `Application`, `AppProject`.
+Should all be in the apiVersion `argoproj.io/v1alpha1`.
 - `argocd_secret` (Map of String, Sensitive) is aligned with the options in `argocd-secret` Secret as described in the [ArgoCD Atomic Configuration](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#atomic-configuration).
 For a concrete example, refer to [this documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-secret-yaml/).
 - `argocd_ssh_known_hosts_cm` (Map of String) is aligned with the options in `argocd-ssh-known-hosts-cm` ConfigMap as described in the [ArgoCD Atomic Configuration](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#atomic-configuration).
 For a concrete example, refer to [this documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-ssh-known-hosts-cm-yaml/).
 - `argocd_tls_certs_cm` (Map of String) is aligned with the options in `argocd-tls-certs-cm` ConfigMap as described in the [ArgoCD Atomic Configuration](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#atomic-configuration).
 For a concrete example, refer to [this documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/argocd-tls-certs-cm-yaml/).